andyung17/seg4105_playground/lab03/README.md

 | Team | Andy Ung 300117710 <br>|

 ## Feature - Workout Generation
 This feature represents a survey that takes in answers and creates a workout routine split that reflects specific choices made.
 This accomdates certain restrictions and preferences provided from the user and creates user specific workout routines to ensure maximium satisfaction and performance.
+The goal is to allow any kind of user (any level of expertise)

 ## Breadboarding
 ### Stage 1